JaeGif/Rohit_Portfolio/README.md

 4. `git commit -a -m "COMMENT TO DESCRIBE THE INTENTION OF THE COMMIT"`
 5. `git push origin main`

+# Specific details of how to perform each step below

 ### BEFORE MAKING ANY CHANGES

 Make sure your local repository is up to date by entering